By carrying out research and using their findings to solve problems, soil scientists help to sustain biological infrastructures across the world

 - land remediation.

-Being a natural and renewable resource, soil is vital to sustaining food production, supporting plant and animal life and providing a foundation for infrastructures across the world.
+Being a natural and renewable resource, soil is vital to sustaining food production, supporting plant and animal life and having a positive impact on environments globally.
 Working in soil science enables you to be part of this important area of research and development.

 As a soil scientist, you'll need to: